 Anxiety is the feeling of worry, nervousness, or unease.
 Anxiety is a very important feeling because it helps us survive by heightening our senses.
 With heightened senses, we can interpret situations quickly and potentially more accurately.
 Anxiety also initiates our fight, flight, or freeze responses that has helped keep humans alive for thousands of years.
 Thank you anxiety!
 The problem, the way I see it, is in today’s world, there is too much anxiety even when there is no physical danger, which causes imbalance and unhappiness for many.
+These Infinite CBD coupon codes may be of use to anyone who feels they are imprisoned by their anxiety.
+Choosing to go down the CBD route is not one that is taken lightly, there is a lot to think about and to research, for example, people who are trying to decide may want to check out Shaman Botanicals for more background information in this area.

 To move through and out of anxiety, let’s begin to understand a little better what anxiety is in today’s culture.
 Anxiety is actually quite fascinating!
 The cognitive or logical thoughts attached to the feelings of anxiety are usually fear based belief systems or what I call lies.
 They are judgments or programmed belief systems that do not line up with our emotional selves.
 Whether I’m working with kids or adults, I hear significant distortions associated with feelings of anxiety.